Writing advice

 In LibreOffice, the menu looks different but contains the same functionality:

 In short, make sure to always use styles to define the structure of the document.
 It will make your life easier and it will also make it easier for journals to reformat your paper to fit with their styles.
 It should also make it easier to convert between word processors and LaTeX, and vice versa, should it ever be necessary.
+And, it will make your document more accessible.

 Cross references